-I ran hot water over the rest of the frozen “noatmeal” and barely felt a prick of guilt as I dumped it into the compost bin.
+Running hot water over the rest of the frozen “noatmeal”, I barely felt a prick of guilt as I dumped it into the compost bin.
 Now I could pretend to be normal again – until the next time.

-There’s still a long way to go, but through some deep internal work and lifestyle adjustments, these debilitating episodes have become less and less frequent.
+There’s still a long way to go, but through some deep internal work, compassionate practitioners, and lifestyle adjustments, these debilitating episodes have become less and less frequent.

 NOTE: If incorporating these kinds of practices into your life is causing more stress, if you are frustrated or disappointed with yourself for not “doing everything right” or sticking to certain lifestyle adjustments, the best thing you can do in those moments is show yourself compassion.
 It’s also highly recommended to seek counsel from a licensed therapist with experience in chronic illness or a practitioner specializing in food sensitivities